Imhotep (The Mummy)

 Imhotep is the main antagonist of the 1932 film The Mummy.
 He is also the main antagonist in the 1999 remake and its 2001 sequel The Mummy Returns.
 Sofia Boutella plays a female version of this character named Ahmanet in the 2017 reboot.
-Imhotep is loosely inspired by the historical figure Imhotep, a noted polymath and counselor to the Pharaoh Djoser in the 27th century BC.
+Imhotep is named after the historical figure Imhotep, a noted polymath and counselor to the Pharaoh Djoser in the 27th century BC, and is commonly misinterpreted as a portrayal of the historical figure.